Course Assistant

 [1] 26

-# Gives the observation number of the observations that include NA
+#Gives the observation number of the observations that include NA values

 which(is.na(gig$Industry))